everyspace-society/everyspace-society.github.io/source/eve-online/recommended-skills/index.markdown

 Charisma is often considered a less important skill.
-In combat nobody cares if you're polite or well-groomed.
+In combat, nobody cares if you're polite or well-groomed.
 In interactions between players, its your own Charisma that matters.
 When you hover over <span class=''>Charisma</span> in the table below, it will show the other skill group areas that involve Charisma.

 <table class='table'>